spectral-compute/scale-docs/docs/examples/basic.md

 - Sends data to the device
 - Launches a kernel on the device
 - Receives data back from the device
-- Checks that the data is correct.
+- Checks that the data is correct

 Build and run the example by following the [general instructions](./README.md).